 if you’re interested in watching the full episode of true life: i hate my face, i’ve embedded it below. be warned, though — one of the girls is not very likeable and tends to blame her laziness and selfish behavior on her body dysmorphia (it’s not likely for bdd to hinder you from performing household chores, pamela!). check it out, and be sure to watch with an open mind!

-man, living in america is sorta alright sometimes. i just finished watching white christmas and a charlie brown christmas back-to-back, and in just a few moments it’s a wonderful life will be playing on nbc. i’m stuffing stockings and baking cookies for sandy claws to the tunes of the vince guaraldi trio. incredibly cheese, but it’s reaaaally hitting all my soft spots right now.
+man, living in america is sorta alright sometimes. i just finished watching white christmas and a charlie brown christmas back-to-back, and in just a few moments it’s a wonderful life will be playing on nbc. i’m stuffing stockings and baking cookies for to the tunes of the vince guaraldi trio. incredibly cheese, but it’s reaaaally hitting all my soft spots right now.

 tomorrow will be filled with gift-giving, tummy-stuffing, and true grit-watching. what are some of your favorite movies to watch this time of year?the nightmare before christmas, jingle all the way, and home alone are always in my rotation.